Egyptian court adjourns trial of Al Jazeera journalists to April 22

 CAIRO An Egyptian court said on Wednesday it adjourned until April 22 the trial of two Al Jazeera television journalists.

-The pair are charged with aiding a terrorist organization, a reference to the Muslim Brotherhood.
+The pair are charged with aiding a terrorist organisation, a reference to the Muslim Brotherhood.

-Mohamed Fahmy, a naturalized Canadian who has given up his Egyptian citizenship, and Egyptian Baher Mohamed were released on bail last month after spending more than a year in custody.
+Mohamed Fahmy, a naturalised Canadian who has given up his Egyptian citizenship, and Egyptian Baher Mohamed were released on bail last month after spending more than a year in custody.

 A third Al Jazeera journalist, Australian Peter Greste, was deported in February.